jwellner/pleio-backend/README.md

 - Notifications
 - Handling large file uploads (attachments)

-This backend only provides a GraphQL interface and is probably used in conjunction with a Javascript frontend.
+This backend only provides a GraphQL interface and is probably used in conjunction with a Javascript frontend or an app.

 ## Dependencies
 The following projects could be interesting to provide some functionality: